Staff and Leadership

 Ariel Goldring is passionate about youth development and education.
 In 2014, she earned a Master’s Degree from Temple University in Urban Education, graduating Summa Cum Laude, with a concentration in school-community partnerships and Out of School Time learning.
 Ariel discovered her love of Boys & Girls Clubs while working as a program assistant at the Fairmount Club during college.
 Ariel brings a depth of knowledge regarding education, public policy, and urban affairs to the team, having presented academic work at the SEDAAG and AAA conferences.
 After completing her undergraduate degree, Ariel served for two years as an AmeriCorps member with City Year Greater Philadelphia, leading the Young Heroes Program, before re-joining the Boys & Girls Club team.

 Since 2013, Ariel has taken on a variety of roles at Boys & Girls Clubs of Philadelphia and quickly developed as a leader in the organization.
-In 2013, under the guidance of the CEOS, she oversaw the launch of the Club’s Call to Action Literacy Initiative, which was successfully piloted in six clubs in 2013 and, to date, has expanded to 12 clubs.
+In 2013, under the guidance of the CEOS, she oversaw the launch of the Club’s Call to Action Literacy Initiative, which was successfully piloted in six clubs in 2013 and, to date, has expanded to 15clubs.
 In 2019, under the vision of the CEOs, Ariel helped plan and facilitate training to establish the introduction of multisensory literacy programming to Boys & Girls Clubs in Southern California.

 Executive Vice President of Programs, and Facility Operations